wp-plugins/categorytinymce/readme.txt

 </div>
 `

+= The SEO parts do not work? =
+If you have an SEO plugin already installeed then that may override the SEO aspects of this plugin.
+I have All in One SEO pack installed and this over-rode the category title settings of this plugin.
+I've done a fix for this which may work with other SEO plugins.
+If you have the option of leaving category titles blank then do so.
+This will then allow for this plugin settings to write the title tags.
+If you have not completed the seo title for a category then this plugin will fill in with Category Name and Blog Name.
+Obviously you can keep your SEO plugin settings if you prefer.
+I added this feature because All in One SEO does not offer the option of SEO on category pages.

 == Screenshots ==

 1. A new tinymce enabled category description box is added to the category edit screen.